liamwalsh1980/Milestone-Project-1/README.md

 ### Existing Features

+#### All four pages

-My project has 3 web pages all connected to each other by using the relevant link options at the top of each page in the menu navigation section.
+* My project has 4 web pages with the same header and footer formated.
+All pages are connected to each other by using the relevant link options at the top of each page in the menu navigation bar.
+The defaults set across all pages are as follows: -

-### All pages

-1. A header which includes a text logo at the top left which is also a link back to the home page offer convivence for the user.
-Top right, there is a navigation bar in the form of a horizontal menu with links to each page relevant to the description titles.
-1. A footer which includes social media icons, a generic email address for communicating and copyright icon.
-1. A generic easy on the eye background showing an Autism symbol ???
+    - Font style: Ubuntu with Sans-serif incase google fonts doesn't load
+    - Font colour: dark blue (hex:274c77)
+    - Background colour: very light grey (hex:e7ecef)

+* The header has a text logo called 'Embrace Autism' in dark blue (hex:274c77) at the top left.
+When hovering over the logo text the dark blue colour (hex:274c77) changes to light blue (hex:479ce0).
+This gives the user an indication that it’s a link and when clicked, it will bring the user back to the homepage (index.html) for convenience.
+On the right side of the header there is a horizontal navigtion bar showing the following pages available: - home, about, ideas and subscribe.
+The font colour for all four page titles is light blue (hex:479ce0) and when hovering over one of the page titles the colour will change from light blue (hex:479ce0) to dark blue (hex:274c77).
+This shows a user that these page titles are links and that when hovering over one of them, it can also be clicked to move to that particular page within the site.
+A user will know what page they're on because the relevant page title will be highlighted in dark blue (hex:274c77) and underlined in the same colour.
+At this time the other pages will be shown in light blue (hex:479ce0) by default.
+This gives the user clear indication of what page they are currently on and what pages are available to hover over and click on.

+* The footer has social media icons to facebook, instgram and twitter.
+These are all links to the relevant sites making it easy for a user to click through to.
+Each link will be opened in a new tab making it easy for the user to come back to the Embrace Autism site as it will still be open on the users browser.
+There is an email icon next to the social media icons which will give users the option to click on.
+This will open up a new blank email draft ready to use and send back to Embrace Autism's genertic emaill account.
+All four icons are structured evenly in the centre of the screen at the bottom of every page.
+There is good spacing between each icon to make it easy users to click on without making the mistake of clicking the wrong one.
+All icons have the colour of light blue (hex:479ce0).
+When a user hovers over a particular icon the light blue (hex:479ce0) turns dark blue (hex:274c77) showing the user which icon they are about to select when clicked.
+Below the icons there is a short paragraph for copyright which again is central and at the bottom of every page.
+The colour of this paragraph is dark blue (hex:274c77).

-### Home (index.html)
+#### Homepage (index.html)

-1. A hero image associated to Autism
+* The main feature of this page is a large hero image with a light blue cloud like background.
+At the forefront of the image there is two sets of hands embracing a small heartshape colourful object.
+This image will indidcate to users that its a loving, embracing and welcoming site which should gain immediate attention.

+There is a small list of benefits about the website which sits within the large hero image.
+The text is in dark blue (hex:274c77) and in the

+Withi

 1. A brief description of the site
 1. Reasons to subscribe (i.e. Free service, weekly or monthly subscription options, parent to parent advice)
 1. A subscribe button to click and subscribe free, quick and easy.

-### About
+### About (about.html)

 1. Our Autism Journey section
 1. Facts and figures section